Limited Time Offer

 How do I choose a franchise consultant?

 When choosing a franchise consultant, it is important to understand the breadth and depth of experience offered by the firm.
 Evaluate the type and number of clients they have worked with who have gone on to successfully franchise.
 Are there recognized names on the client roster?
 Review their individual consultants’ years and levels of experience in the franchising industry.
 Are they seasoned experts or new to franchising?
 Understand their service offerings.
 Are they a one-stop shop, or specialize in one particular area?
 Get a sense of how they work with clients.
 Do they charge ongoing retainers or provide services for set flat fees?
 Finally, ask to speak to client references to see what other companies have to say about their team, their services and their business philosophies.
+Learn more about the value of a franchise consultant.

 Is franchising my business a good idea?